CefasRepRes/agriforwards-summer-school-2022/README.md

 ## Done

 - [x] RH to appoint a robotocist to develop and lead the [The fish catcher](#the-fish-catcher) module (Lincoln?)
 (20220401)(Done - Rob Lloyd)

+ [x] MF to look at Sainsburys Centre as a venue for the
+      presentations + dinner.
+Can they facilitate a Zoom for others to dial in?
+Not avilable due to building works.

+- [x] MF to look further at booking a company for media training - could be 1 day (Media training has been axed - not enough time)

 ## Done 20220330